jwalkerbg/timers/README.md

 ## Timers, a short description.

 - Single pulse timer.
-This timer measures a single time interval and at its end it raises an `expired` flag.
+This timer measures a single time interval and at its end, it raises an `expired` flag.
 - Continuous timer.
 This timer measures consecutive equal intervals and at the end of each of the intervals raises `TimerTick` flag.
 The interval of the timer may be changed in real time.
 - Const continuous timer.
 This timer measures consecutive equal intervals and at the end of each of the intervals raises `TimerTick` flag.
 The interval is fixed at the compile time and cannot be changed.
 - Const free continuous timer.
 This timer measures consecutive equal intervals and at the end of each of the intervals raises `TimerTick` flag.
-This timer implements constant time interval and runs always.
+This timer implements a constant time interval and runs always.
 It cannot be stopped.
 - Forward/Backward single shot timer.
 This timer is capable to count towards a preset value (time interval) (forward) or towards zero (backward).
-The direction of the counting is controlled by a one bit boolean variable that is a part of the timer.
+The direction of the counting is controlled by a one-bit boolean variable that is a part of the timer.
 This direction may be set by the application.
-Example: A heat controlling application can turn the direction forward if the temperature is above given limit value or backward if the temperature is below that value.
+Example: A heat controlling application can turn the direction forward if the temperature is above the given limit value or backward if the temperature is below that value.
 - Forward/Backward variable single shot timer.
 This timer is capable to count towards preset value (time interval) (forward) or towards zero (backward).
-The direction of the counting is controlled by a one bit boolean variable that is a part of the timer.
+The direction of the counting is controlled by a one-bit boolean variable that is a part of the timer.
 This direction may be set by the application.
 In addition, this timer can change its counting step.
 An application can control the step depending on various external conditions and this way to simulate more complex physical processes.
 - Asymmetric continuous timer.
-This is continuous timer that can produce sequence of two intervals with different lengths.
+This is a continuous timer that can produce a sequence of two intervals with different lengths.
 The first interval is called HIGH and the second is called LOW.
 This timer, if combined with a hardware output can emit a sequence with different low and high times on an output pin.
 - Asymmetric single pulse timer.
 This timer emits one period consisting of one LOW and one HIGH interval.
 It can be configured to produce LOW-HIGH or HIGH-LOW sequence.
 At the end of the second interval, the timer rises and `expired` flag.
 - Burst generator.
-This more complex timer produces bursts of given number of impulses.
-Each impulse have given length and there is defined interval between the adjacent impulses.
+This more complex timer produces bursts of a given number of impulses.
+Each impulse has given length and there is a defined interval between the adjacent impulses.
 A time interval is defined between the adjacent bursts too.
 Once configured and started it works alone and there is no need for care from the application.
-- Burst generator with output.
+- Burst generator with an output.
 This burst generator is equipped with an output pin and can direct bursts directly to hardware.

 ## Real Time Clock.

 The Real Time Clock is an application specific device (hardware and/or software).
 So it must be implemented in the application.
-It have to have defined a procedure that is called at **RTC_TICK** intervals.
+It has to have defined a procedure that is called at **RTC_TICK** intervals.
 This procedure is usually an interrupt responding procedure for the Real Time Clock.
 This procedure makes the timers \'tick\' by calling their `Tick` macros.
-Each tick makes timer's counter to increment by one (however forward/backward variable timers may count with diffrent steps).
+Each tick makes timer's counter to increment by one (however forward/backward variable timers may count with different steps).

 Intervals that are measured by the timers are multiples of **RTC_TICK**.
 The accuracy of the intervals is **1/2 RTC_TICK**.
 It is convenient to define several time units and this is usually done in the application header file.
 The example **header.h** contains such definition, assuming that **RTC_TICK** is 10ms: